DCOR-dev/dcor-docs/docs/sec_self_hosting.rst

    # needed for building packages that DCOR depends on (dclab)
    apt install -y gcc python3-dev
    # additional tools that you might find useful, but are not actually required
-   apt install -y aptitude net-tools mlocate screen
+   apt install -y aptitude net-tools mlocate screen needrestart

 Install CKAN: